Durham Pistol & Rifle Club |

 What Type Of Handguns Can Be Used During This Training To Meet Alaska Tactical Requirements?

 Full-size semi-automatic pistols or revolvers can be used with a caliber of 9mm or larger.
 Steve does not want any sub-compact guns or any pocket pistols.
 An example of an acceptable, minimally sized “full-size” handgun for purposes of this class is a Glock model 19 or larger.
 Glock was used just as an example as you may prefer any of a number of full-size handguns from other excellent manufacturers.
 As long as it’s full-size, it’s recommended you use what you currently carry or intend to carry or train with after this training.
-Commonly on such courses, the most popular calibers are 9mm, 40 S&W, and 45 ACP while occasionally other acceptable calibers will be used such as 45 GAP, or 357 Sig, or 10mm.
+Commonly on such courses, the most popular handgun caliber is 9mm.
+However, you may elect to shoot 40 S&W, 45 ACP, 45 GAP, 357 Sig, or 10mm.
 It is highly recommended for a student to bring two handguns in case your primary firearm experiences some type of malfunction or a part breaks during the course.
 If you bring two handguns in case your primary handgun becomes inoperable, it may be helpful for the second gun to be the same make, model and caliber.
 That would make your management of ammunition and holsters much easier to continue the course.
 However, those decisions are up to the trainee.

 What Type Of Handgun Holster Can Be Used During This Training?

 Steve expects all trainees to use a handgun holster that is sturdy and able to withstand the numerous draw strokes from and into the holster.
 It is recommended to go with kydex or leather.
 Cloth and nylon holsters are not recommended.
-The type of holster Steve is requiring at the beginning of the course is a strong side, outside the waistband (OWB) holster with a trigger guard mounted on the hip or just behind the hip bone.
+The type of holster Steve is requiring at the beginning of the course is a strong side, outside the waistband (OWB) holster with a trigger guard and the holster mounted on the hip or just behind the hip bone.
 If you need to buy a holster(s) for this training, there are many excellent manufacturers.
-A few of them include JM Custom Kydex, Blade-Tech Industries, Fobus, and BlackHawk.
-There are many other manufacturers and sellers of quality holsters.
+A few of them include Red Hill Tactical, JM Custom Kydex, Blade-Tech Industries, Fobus, and BlackHawk.
+However, there are many other manufacturers and sellers of quality holsters.
+If you want to use a different style holster, please contact Steve directly.

 It’s recommended you have a gun belt specifically designed and made to carry the weight of your holster, handgun, magazine carrier(s), and three or more spare magazines, and/or other equipment.
 Using a light weight belt not specifically designed and constructed as a gun belt will cause problems as it will not comfortably and reliably support the weight of what the belt must carry.